Hilbert polynomials for finitary matroids: Applications III: Difference-differential fields

 Let $(K, E)$ be an exponential field.
 An \textbf{$E$-term} is a partial function given by arbitrary compositions of $E$ and polynomials over $\Z$.
 Model theoretically speaking, an $E$-term is a term in the language $(+,\cdot,-,0,1, E)$; to avoid partially defined functions, one may take $E$ to be identically zero away from $A(K)$.
 Let $B \subseteq K$.
 A tuple $\av = (a_1,\ldots,a_n)$ is said to be a \textbf{regular solution to a Khovanskii system over $B$} if there is a tuple $\bv = (b_1,\ldots,b_m)$ from $B$ and $E$-terms $t_1,\ldots,t_n$ in $n+m$ variables such that

 The \textbf{exponential-algebraic closure of $B$}, written $\ecl(B)$, consists of all components of any regular solution to a Khovanskii system over $B$.
-The exponential-algebraic closure was first defined by Macintyre~\cite{Ma96}, and Kirby later showed that $(K,\ecl)$ is always a finitary matroid~\cite[Theorem 1.1]{Ki10}.
+The exponential-algebraic closure was first defined by Macintyre~\cite{Ma96}, and Kirby later showed that $(K,\ecl)$ is always a finitary matroid~\cite[Theorem 1.1]{Ki10}, extending earlier work of Wilkie~\cite{Wi08}.
 If $F$ is an exponential subfield of $K$ and $A$ is a subset of $K$, then we let $F(A)^E$ denote the exponential subfield of $K$ generated by $F$ and $A$, and we define the \textbf{exponential transcendence degree of $F(A)^E$ over $F$}, denoted $\etrdeg_FF(A)^E$, to be the rank $\rk\big(F(A)^E\big|F\big) = \rk(A|F)$ given by the matroid $(K,\ecl)$.

 An \textbf{exponential endomorphism of $K$} is a field endomorphism $\sigma\colon K \to K$ such that $\sigma E(a) = E(\sigma a)$ for all $a \in A(K)$.
 An \textbf{exponential derivation on $K$} is a derivation $\delta\colon K \to K$ which satisfies the identity $\delta E(a) = E(a) \delta a$ for all $a \in A(K)$.